doppelmutzi/doppelmutzi.github.io/_posts/2018-02-18-vuex-testing-mocha-sinon.md

 chai.use(sinonChai);
 ```

 Besides _Sinon_, there are alternative ways for mocking dependencies.
-I also use [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter) (short _AxiosMock_) to isolate the actual remote calls.
+I also use [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter) to isolate the actual remote calls.
 In addition, it offers a powerful feature to test actions with different remote call responses.
 E.g., you can verify that a remote call was successful.

 Later, I show you testing examples using _AxiosMock_.
 In order to ensure that every test is independent from each other, created mocks need to be destroyed after every test.
 The following _beforeEach_ function does exactly this: